-As of December 31, 2018, we had U.S. federal and state net operating loss carryforwards of \$ million and \$ million. respectively, both of which expire at various dates through .
-As of December 31, 2018, we also had U.S. federal and state research and development tax credit carryforwards of \$ million and \$ million respectively, both of which expire at various dates .
-These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future taxable through income or tax liabilities, respectively.
-In addition, in general, under Sections 382 and 383 of the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating loss carryforwards or tax credits, or NOLs or credits, to offset future taxable income or taxes.
+As of December 31, 2018, we had U.S. federal and state NOL carryforwards of \$140.6 million and \$139.4 million, respectively, both of which expire at various dates beginning in 2030.
+As of December 31, 2018, we also had U.S. federal and state research and development tax credit carryforwards of \$4.2 million and \$1.6 million respectively, both of which expire at various dates through 2038.
+These NOL and tax credit carryforwards could expire unused and be unavailable to offset future taxable income or tax liabilities, respectively.
+In addition, in general, under Sections 382 and 383 of the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change NOL carryforwards or tax credits, or Credits, to offset future taxable income or taxes.
 For these purposes, an ownership change generally occurs where the aggregate stock ownership of one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
-Our existing NOLs or credits may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with or after this offering, our ability to utilize NOLs or credits could be further limited by Sections 382 and 383 of the Code.
+Our existing NOLs or Credits may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with or after this offering, our ability to utilize NOLs or Credits could be further limited by Sections 382 and 383 of the Code.
 In addition, future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
-Our NOLs or credits may also be impaired under state law.
-Accordingly, we may not be able to utilize a material portion of our NOLs or credits.
-Furthermore, our ability to utilize our NOLs or credits is conditioned upon our attaining profitability and generating U. S. federal and state taxable income.
-We have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; and therefore, we do not know whether or when we will generate the U.S. federal or state taxable income necessary to utilize our NOLs or credits that are subject to limitation by Sections 382 and 383 of the Code.
-The reduction of the corporate tax rate under the TCJA caused a reduction in the economic benefit of our net operating loss carryforwards and other deferred tax assets available to us.
+Our NOLs or Credits may also be impaired under state law.
+Accordingly, we may not be able to utilize a material portion of our NOLs or Credits.
+Furthermore, our ability to utilize our NOLs or Credits is conditioned upon our attaining profitability and generating U. S. federal and state taxable income.

+We have incurred significant net losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future; and therefore, we do not know whether or when we will generate the U.S. federal or state taxable income necessary to utilize our NOLs or Credits that are subject to limitation by Sections 382 and 383 of the Code.
+The reduction of the corporate tax rate under the TCJA caused a reduction in the economic benefit of our NOL carryforwards and other deferred tax assets available to us.
 Under the TCJA, NOLs generated after December 31, 2018 will not be subject to expiration; however, any NOLs generated after December 31, 2018 may only offset 80% of our annual taxable income.